There are many situations where you may want to temporarily pause event processing or manually terminate an event.

 Resuming an event restarts event processing from the point at which it was initially suspended.
 However, the current date and time is used for processing.
 If a suspended event is terminated by another application or mechanism (for example, by an integration), resuming the event does not result in any further activity.

 From the events report you can suspend, resume or terminate selected events, or terminate all events that match search criteria.
-For more information about using the events report, see Events report.
+For more information about using the events report, see Recent Events report.

 The tracking report allows you to suspend, resume or terminate the individual event.
 For more information about using the tracking report, see Tracking Report.